apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/delegation_tokens.md

 ### <a name="role-tokens"></a> S3A Role Delegation Tokens

-A Role Delegation Tokens is created by asking the AWS [Security Token Service](http://docs.aws.amazon.com/STS/latest/APIReference/Welcome.html) for set of "Assumed Role" credentials, with a AWS account specific role for a limited duration..
+A Role Delegation Token is created by asking the AWS [Security Token Service](http://docs.aws.amazon.com/STS/latest/APIReference/Welcome.html) for set of "Assumed Role" credentials, with a AWS account specific role for a limited duration..
 This role is restricted to only grant access the S3 bucket, the S3Guard table